-What Is a Mind Palace?
+What Is Sherlock’s Mind Palace?

 It’s a memory technique, a sort of a mental map.
 You plot a map with a location — it doesn’t have to be a real place — and then you deposit memories there that, theoretically, you can never forget anything.
 All you have to do is find your way back to it.

-In later episodes, how Sherlock experiences his Mind Palace is further revealed.
-In season 3, episode 3, His Last Vow, the detective has just been shot and needs to figure out a way to survive.
+In later episodes, it’s further revealed how Sherlock experiences his Mind Palace.
+In series 3, episode 3, His Last Vow, the detective has just been shot and needs to figure out a way to survive.
 We see his Mind Palace as a hallway, with various memories hidden behind doors.